Industry Solutions

 • Annual PCI DSS assessment: The voice AI platform must undergo annual PCI DSS assessment by a Qualified Security Assessor (QSA) and maintain a current Report on Compliance (ROC) or Self-Assessment Questionnaire (SAQ).
 Ask any prospective vendor for their current ROC or SAQ attestation and verify the assessment date.

 PCI DSS Level 1 compliance (the highest tier, required for platforms processing over 6 million card transactions per year) is achieved by a small number of enterprise voice AI platforms.
 For fintech companies processing significant payment volume, this is a non-negotiable requirement.
 Ringlyn AI operates within a PCI DSS-compliant infrastructure framework and supports pause-and-capture and audio redaction configurations for card capture use cases.
+The guidance below is general and should be validated with your own Qualified Security Assessor (QSA) before you finalize a card-acceptance design.

 AI Voice Agent Automation for Outbound Payment Reminder Calls: Consumer Lending